everware/everware/README.md

 # Everware

-In order to test `everware`, you can clone this repository and run
+In order to test `everware`, you can clone this repository, enter your Github OAuth information into `env.sh` and run

 ```
 pip install --user jupyterhub